Some finiteness results for groups of automorphisms of manifolds: Proofs of main results

 \begin{lemma} If $n \geq 4$, the group $\pi_0( \mr{Diff}^\mr{ext}_{\partial}(W_{g,1}))$ has a classifying space in $\cat{HFin}$.\end{lemma}

-\begin{proof}Kreck gave a complete description of $\pi_0(\mr{Diff}_\partial(W_{g,1}))$ up to extensions in terms of two short exact sequences (see e.g. Section 7 of \cite{sorenoscarabelian}).
+\begin{proof}Kreck gave a complete description of $\pi_0(\mr{Diff}_\partial(W_{g,1}))$ up to extensions in terms of two short exact sequences \cite[Section 7]{sorenoscarabelian}.
 We will only need one:

 Here $H_n$ is the middle-dimensional homology group $H_n(W_{g,1})$ and $\mr{Aut}(H_n,\lambda,\alpha)$ is the arithmetic group of automorphisms of the intersection form and its quadratic refinement.
-The group $I^n_{g,1} $ is finitely generated abelian, and admits a more detailed description which we will not need.
-Thus $\pi_0(\mr{Diff}_\partial(W_{g,1}))$ is an extension of an arithmetic group by a finitely generated nilpotent group, confirming the first part of Proposition \ref{prop.embpi0hfin} in this particular case.
+The group $I^n_{g,1} $ is an extension of finitely generated abelian group by a finitely generated abelian group.
+Thus $\pi_0(\mr{Diff}_\partial(W_{g,1}))$ is an iterated extension of an arithmetic group by finitely generated abelian groups, confirming the first part of Proposition \ref{prop.embpi0hfin} in this particular case.

 Theorem 6 of \cite{wall3} says we can describe the subgroup of isotopy classes of diffeomorphisms that extend to $H_g$ by replacing $\mr{Aut}(H_n,\lambda,\alpha)$ with the subgroup consisting of those elements that preserve $K = \ker(H_n(W_{g,1}) \to H_n(H_g)) \subset H_n$, and replacing $I^n_{g,1}$ by a subgroup.
-This is also an extension of an arithmetic group by a finitely generated nilpotent group, so has a classifying space in $\cat{HFin}$.\end{proof}
+This is also an iterated extension of an arithmetic group by finitely generated abelian groups, so has a classifying space in $\cat{HFin}$.\end{proof}